madanyc/workfront-learn.en/help/reporting/intermediate-reporting/create-filters-with-user-based-wildcards.md

 ---
 title: Create filters with user-based wildcards
-description: Learn how to use wildcards and build a filter with a user-based wildcard in [!DNL Adobe Workfront].
+description: Learn how to use wildcards and build a filter with a user-based wildcard in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial